 Interest begins to accumulate upon the first disbursement.
 Repayment begins 60 days after the final disbursement during the academic year in which the loan is disbursed, or you have the option of deferring the loan payments until you graduate, withdraw, or drop below half-time enrollment status.
 You will be responsible for repaying both the principle and accumulated interest.
 The maximum repayment period is generally 25 years.

 The Direct Loan Origination Center will notify the borrower Federal Direct Grad PLUS loan credit check is denied.
-The Financial Planning Office does not provide notice if your credit check was denied.
-If the credit check is denied, there are three options:
+The HPU Student Financial Planning Office does not provide notice if your credit check was denied.
+If the credit check is denied, these are your options:

 If your financial assistance package does not cover your expenses, you have the option of applying for an alternative or private (nonfederal) student loan.
 Some private lenders offer credit-based loan programs to creditworthy students and/or students with creditworthy cosigners.
 Interest rates, loan fees and other specifics of such loans should be carefully evaluated.
 Before pursuing private alternative loans, students and parents should ALWAYS pursue Federal loans first; if additional funding is needed, students should consider a Federal PLUS Loan or the tuition payment plan before pursuing alternative loans.